matt-dray/rostrum-blog/content/about.md

 * Read about our modifications to the theme's [post headers](https://www.rostrum.blog/2019/09/06/lithium-metadata/) and [fonts](https://www.rostrum.blog/2018/11/29/fontface-lithium/)
 * The site is deployed continuously with [Netlify](https://www.netlify.com/)
 * Site visits are counted using [GoatCounter by Martin Tournoij](https://www.goatcounter.com/) (read about [our switch from Google Analytics](https://www.rostrum.blog/2020/09/16/goatcounter-blogdown/)).

-## Miscellania

-* A 'rostrum' is the mouthparts of [insects in the order Hemiptera](https://en.wikipedia.org/wiki/Hemiptera) (true bugs) and also [a speaker's platform](https://en.wikipedia.org/wiki/Rostra) (yes, it's an excellent pun)
-* This blog was originally [a Wordpress blog]('https://therostrumblog.wordpress.com/) that is now defunct